nicolocarpignoli/GeoAR.js/README.md

 # GeoAR.js

+To better introduce this library I wrote an [article on Medium](https://medium.com/chialab-open-source/location-based-gps-augmented-reality-on-the-web-7a540c515b3c).
+You can start from it.

 ## Overview

 🌍The aim is to bring a basic but working Location Based AR system to the actual [AR.js](https://github.com/jeromeetienne/AR.js/) (currently marker based only).